aftergracepoint1/aftergracepoint.github.io/what-is-gracepoint.md

 ![](https://i.imgur.com/hDfjI0N.jpg)

 ### What’s it like at Gracepoint?

-*Below is a hypothetical experience based on several dozen testimonies.
-Your actual experience may be different in many ways.*

 It’s your freshman year, welcome week at Cal.
 You never knew church could look like this!